tweag/ormolu/DESIGN.md

 AST components that we'll want to print are already instances of `Outputable`, so we'll get correct renderings for free.

-The pretty-printing code can be in entirely in control of every formatting choice, except for two, which are left to the programmer:
+In order to keep the output of the formatter simple, fast and correct, we introduce the following rule.
+The pretty-printing code can be in control of every formatting choice, except for two, which are left to the programmer:

 1. location of comments (comments are going to be attached to specific syntactic entities, so moving an entity will move its comment too),